frederic-perez/AmE-dictionary/data/dictionary.md

 __coke-bottle glasses__
 __colander__
 __cold duck__
+__cold fish__ Someone who has very little emotions, who is regarded as hard-hearted and unfeeling.
 __cold turkey__ _n_ __1__ Complete and abrupt withdrawal of all addictive drugs or anything else on which you have become dependent. _He quit smoking cold turkey._ _She quit her job cold turkey._ __2__ A blunt expression of views. _I told him cold turkey._
 __cold-calling__ _He started cold-calling people in New York._
 __coleslaw__ _n_ :three::hammer: